Cowboy Boot Care

 How to Care for Cowboy Boots

-- Regularly brush off dirt - If you wear your boots often, brush off dirt and mud at least once a week with a brush or cloth.
+Regularly brush off dirt.
+If you wear your boots often, brush off dirt and mud at least once a week with a brush or cloth.

-Once stuffed, use a blow dryer on the low heat setting, gently warm the leather for just a few seconds at a time and massage the creases out with your hands.
+Once stuffed, use a blow dryer on low heat and gently warm the leather for a few seconds at a time.
+Massage the creases out with your hands.
 If the leather is noticeably hot to the touch, you’ve used too much heat.
 Once the creases are gone or nearly gone, let your cowboy boots return to room temperature before taking out the stuffing.

 Whether your cowboy boots are made of traditional cowhide leather or something more exotic, boot care is very similar.
 Exotic boots, like those made from ostrich, caiman/alligator and pirarucu, may require more frequent care and more diligence when it comes to conditioning, but the process is similar to caring for cow’s leather.
 Exotic boots can be cleaned, conditioned and stored in the same way as their traditional cousin — just make sure the cleaners and conditioners you’re using have been tested on that particular type of leather.

 A big part of cowboy boot care is storing them correctly.
 When your cowboy boots aren’t busy in the dirt, they should be kept indoors, away from moisture and in an upright position.
 To keep the shaft upright and prevent the toes from curling up, use a boot tree.
 A well-made cedar boot tree will also help dissipate excess moisture left in your boots after a hot, sweaty day.
 That helps to prevent mold, mildew and funky smells.